lazurens2/Portfolio/README.md

 - B: I give you source code, you give back your changes (GNU GPL V2)
 - C: I give you source code, you can't use your changes on your devices only if you follow my rules.
 (GNU GPL V3)

-The **C** option is going to violate the freedom of anyone who wants to contribute, which is something I don't like very much abou this type of Licensing in the space of Opensource.
+The **C** option is going to violate the freedom of anyone who wants to contribute, which is something I don't like very much about this type of Licensing in the space of Opensource.

 My argument about **B** is the type of Licensing that I am comfortable with, and Linux is GPL V2, so I believe being an active contributor would be beneficial to everyone and can create a space of positive virality.